leuty/eb-cosmo/README.md

   * one for the Dycore: `dycore.tar.gz`.

 This is because we don't have release yet and EB is expecting an archive from a release or a files list.
-The easiest way to hack it was to create the "release" (i.e. the archive) on the fly from the cloned repositories.
+The easiest way to hack it, was to create the "release" (i.e. the archive) on the fly from the cloned repositories.

 The script also invokes EB to build `grib_api` and `libgrib_api`, through CSCS EB config files (however this is failing), as long with Stella and the C++ Dycore:
 ```